uikit/uikit-site/docs/pages/dropnav.md

 - The <kbd>tab</kbd> or <kbd>shift+tab</kbd> keys place focus inside or outside the dropnav.
 - The <kbd>left/right arrow</kbd> keys navigate through the dropnav items.
 In hover mode the dropdown will open automatically.
 If the focus is on the last item, it moves to the first item.
 - The <kbd>enter</kbd> or <kbd>space</kbd> keys open and close the dropdown of the focused dropnav item.
 - The <kbd>up/down arrow</kbd> keys navigates through the nav items in a dropdown.
-If the focus is on the last item, it move to the first item.
+If the focus is on the last item, it moves to the first item.
 - The <kbd>esc</kbd> key closes any dropdown even if focus has moved to another element.

 ### Internationalization